 What’s inside today’s trading article?

-- How to find the strongest support and resistance levels in forex (and all financial markets)
+- How to find the strongest support and resistance levels

 - What variables should I be looking for when picking my key support and resistance levels